We answer some of your Frequently Asked Questions about the SI Leeds Literary Prize.

 A: Women writers of Black & Asian backgrounds are disproportionately under-represented in bestseller lists and in the writing industry – a disadvantage linked to their minority status.
 In 2010 not a single writer defined as Black or Asian entered the Nielsen Bookdata bestseller list.
 Over ten years of records we identified only 4 Black and Asian women writers who reside in the UK, and 14 overall.
 We believe the Prize is justifiable under the terms of Positive Action in the 2010 Equality Act, on the basis that: Black and Asian women writers suffer a disadvantage linked to their race and gender, and have a disproportionately low level of participation in the UK writing industry, the action we are taking encourages this group to overcome this disadvantage and encourages participation and the prize is a proportionate response to the issue.

-Q: Is the Prize only open to Yorkshire BAME women?
+Q: Is the Prize only open to women of colour based in Yorkshire?

 A: No – SI Leeds Literary Prize is a national award, although we are very proud of our Yorkshire roots and connections.
 Entrants must be UK-based.